diveintech2/diveintech2/README.md

 Part 2 : the city
   - cityName : put their city name (don't forget that theire is a . before the city name!)
-  - increment the number of checbox if we add a new city : say we add Cracovia, that will be checkbox7
+  - increment the number of checkbox if we add a new city : say we add Cracovia, that will be checkbox7

 <!-- city name -->
 	        			<li>